 Orit was born and raised in Haifa, and she studied at the Reali School and the Technion.

 Orit's special perception of the orchestra's cultural and social roles, along with familiar and new classical works, has also produced many unique musical fruits, which are now a role model among the leading orchestras in Israel.
-Under the direction of Orit Fogel, the orchestra opened the gates to populations where classical music is foreign, by creating original combinations of Western and Eastern music, such as the piece "At the End of the West" written by composer Yoni Rechter.
-The work "Children of God" was written for David D'Or by the composer Joseph Bardanashvili, "A Crown I'll Give You" written by Ella Sheriff for the singer Yasmin Levy.
-As well as the first baby concert in the world in collaboration with the Baby Channel, a children's theater concert in cooperation with the "Media Tech" Holon and more.
+Under the direction of Orit Fogel, the orchestra opened its gates to populations where classical music is foreign.
+It created original combinations of western and eastern music, such as the piece "At the End of the West" written by composer Yoni Rechter, the work "Children of God" written for David D'Or by the composer Joseph Bardanashvili, and "A Crown I'll Give You" written by Ella Sheriff for the singer Yasmin Levy.
+In addition, the orchestra launched the first baby concert in the world in collaboration with the Baby Channel, a children's theater concert alongside "Media Tech" Holon, and more.

 Our Jewish and Israeli heritage is a central theme in the way and content of the Raanana Symphonette Orchestra.
-Orit believes that the combination of meaning and action makes action meaningful because the way and path of the Jewish people into the future is when we turn to the past.
+Orit believes that the combination of meaning and action makes action meaningful; the way and path of the Jewish people into the future is when we turn to the past.

 The orchestra won a prize for "its unique contribution to the cultivation of the Jewish music heritage throughout the ages, especially to all those great composers who perished in the Holocaust."